Let Me Show You How To Ace Law School

 I felt unprepared for the exams because I didn't know how to prepare for a law school exam properly.

-I also learned that the quiet ones and those who didn't sound particularly prepared during cold calls where the ones who ended up Cal'ing classes and making law review, dispossessing me of the illusion that having the right answer in class corresponds to final grades.
-Your garde is usually based on one final exam.
+I also learned that the quiet ones and those who didn't sound particularly prepared during cold calls where the ones who ended up CALI'ing classes and making Law Review, dispossessing me of the illusion that having the right answer in class corresponds to final grades.
+Your grade is usually based on one final exam.
 Knowing how to perform on that exam is the single most important skill that you can glean from the program.

 I fully endorse the efficacy of the program and would recommend it to any law student who wishes to tap into the secret to being in the top 10 to 20 percent.